WBG-IE University Conference / Growth and Resilience in Connected Economies

 Keynote Adress: Industrial Policy for Networks of Firms

-The opening keynote will examine how trade and production networks shape aggregate productivity, welfare, and regional development, drawing on recent advances in trade and regional economics.
+The opening keynote will examine how trade and production networks shape the design and impact of industrial policy.

 - Speaker: Dave Donaldson (MIT)